All homes lose heat, but ensuring homes have the appropriate level of insulation will reduce this heat loss, and save money.

 It causes little disruption and is surprisingly inexpensive considering the amount it will save you in the long run.
 It can reduce heat loss through walls by up to 60%.

-Solid wall insulation is more complicated and costly than cavity wall insulation.
-A professional installer should do the work.
-It involves insulating and then weatherproofing the external walls.
+This is more complicated and costly than cavity wall insulation, and a professional installer should do the work.

-Alternatively, you could insulate the inside of your walls.
-You can do this yourself if you're an experienced "DIYer" and reduce the cost even further, especially if you do it when your walls need repairing or redecorating.
-It is, however, still a major piece of work, and you will have to take off and refit all skirting boards, doors and window surrounds.
+Internal solid wall insulation can be relatively cheap, especially if you do it when your walls need repairing or redecorating.
+It is, however, still a major piece of work; you will have to take off and refit all skirting boards, doors and window surrounds on the outside wall.

 Various types of insulating material can be used: foam, mineral wool (rock or glass), or polystyrene beads.
 The cost depends on the type of material and the size of your house.